-Yesterday, a road rage incident happened in Sarasota, Florida where two men exchanged words in at an intersection, pulled into a nearby parking lot, got out of their cars and started beating on each other.
-One man had a knife and pulled it out.
-He stabbed the other man in the face several times and the knife victim is currently in the hospital.
+In Florida, two men exchanged words in at an intersection, pull into a nearby parking lot, get out of their cars, and start beating on each other.
+One man has a knife.
+He stabs the other man in the face several times, and the knife victim is rushed to the hospital.

 5 Tips to Avoid Road Rage

-According to Author Timothy A. Dimoff this incident could have been avoided.
-In his book, Life Rage, he points out several items when dealing with the other guy, which are listed on Page 117-118 of his book.
+In my book Life Rage, I have several suggestions when dealing with the other guy, listed on Page 117-118.
 Here is a synopsis:

-- In this incident, the men should have never pulled over into a parking lot.
+- Never pull over into a parking lot.

-If you are that concerned about another person’s actions and it causes you road rage, call 9-1-1 immediately and report the other driver.
-If possible, have the make, model and license plate of the vehicle.
+If you are that concerned about another person’s actions and it causes your road rage, immediately call 9-1-1 and report the other driver.
+If possible, have the make, model, and license plate of the vehicle.
 Explain what just happened and what direction they are traveling in.

 - If you are stationary, don’t get out of your car.

-Sometimes, you are in the middle of a freeway with slow-moving or stationary traffic.
+Sometimes, you are in the middle of a road with slow-moving or stationary traffic.
 Even if you have words with someone, don’t get out of your car!
 This shows an aggressive nature on your part and can escalate the situation.
-Again, call 9-1-1 and report the incident and use your phone to record another person’s aggressive behavior toward you.
+Again, call 9-1-1 and report the incident.
+Use your phone to record the other person’s aggressive behavior toward you.

 - Don’t respond with an angry gesture.